tomoko1120/20261R0136COSE362/README.md

 * Precision
 * F1-score

-Recall is especially important because missing an actual heavy-rainfall event can be dangerous in real disaster-warning scenarios.
+Recall is especially important because missing an actual heavy-rainfall event can be dangerous in disaster-warning scenarios.

+---

 ## How to Run